byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 As participants shift from council space to social space or private time, each release one another from the intensity of attention being in circle requires.
 Often after checking-out, the host, guardian, or volunteer will offer a few inspirational words or farewell, or signal a few seconds of silence before the circle is released.

-Circle is not a dogmatic form.
-Each circle will develop its own unique personality and style.
-The circle structure has proven its strength and adaptability from the first campfires of ancestors to the global age.
-Each circle contributes to this long-held human tradition through the practices of listening, speaking, and thoughtful action.
+Circle is not a dogmatic form, each circle developing its own unique personality and style.
+The circle structure brings its strength and adaptability from the first ancestral campfires, to the global age.
+Each circle contributes to the long-held human tradition through the practices of listening, speaking, and thoughtful actions.

-***Love and Light***

 [***Vivarium Salon Circle*** ~ Singing bowl gathering video compilation](https://vimeo.com/553648700)